-The main workshop material is scheduled for four hours.
+The main workshop material is scheduled for 10 hours, divided over 2 days.
 Time permitting, Dr. Moeyaert will answer questions about participants’ specific research projects.
 Participants can ask questions via chat, microphone, or telephone.
 In order to allow sufficient time for questions, the number of workshop participants is limited to 30.

 Who should attend?